Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?

 The survival ratio of 1.05 captures that there is an increased chance of not having a stroke when treated compared to the control by a factor 1.05.
 Note that the Survival Ratio takes really different values than the Risk Ratio: it corresponds to the Risk Ratio where labels $Y$ are swapped for occurrences and non-occurrences, illustrating that Risk Ratio is not symmetric to the choice of outcome 0 and 1 --e.g. counting the living or the dead \citep{Sheps1958ShallWe}.
-This lack of symmetry is usually considered as a drawback of the survival ratio and risk ratio compared to the odds ratio.
+This lack of symmetry is usually considered as a drawback of the survival ratio and Risk Ratio compared to the odds ratio.
 Indeed, the odds ratio is robust to a change of labels: swapping labels leads to changing the odds ratio $\tau_{\text{ OR}}$ by its inverse $\tau_{\text{ OR}}^{-1}$ (see Appendix~\ref{appendix:list-of-measures}).
-There is not such formula to understand the effect of a change of labels on the risk ratio or the survival ratio.